Dyalog/ullu/docs/how-to-add-tests.md

 ##### General tests

 General tests are tests that test information other than if the primitive gives the correct output.
-Some examples wrt uniquemask:
+Some examples of uniquemask:

-- uniquemask cannot return a result that is exceding the number of elements than the input
+- uniquemask cannot return a result that exceeds the number of elements of the input
     ```
     r,← 'TGen1' desc Assert (≢data)≥≢≠data
     ```

-- datatype of the result will always be boolean
+- datatype of the result will always be boolean in nature
     ```
     r,← 'TGen2' desc Assert 11≡⎕dr ≠data intertwine data ⍝ intertwine is a util function that intertwines the data like (1 1 1 1) intertwine (0 0 0 0) gives 1 0 1 0 1 0 1 0
     ```

 ##### Logical/mathematical tests

-These are tests that evaluate the result of the primitive with a very logical straight forward approach and tries to depend on as less primitives as possible to reduce the number of false faliures if dependent primitives fail.
-Some examples wrt unique mask:
+These are tests that evaluate the result of the primitive with a very logical straightforward approach and try to depend on as few primitives as possible to reduce the number of false failures if the dependent primitives fail.
+Some examples of unique mask:

 - all elements of data are unique so the result would be all 1s
     ```